SkotBotCambo/hcml_course/README.md

 #### Discussion Prompts:
 * What is the difference between "user-centered" and "human-centered" and which best describes each of the papers for this week?
-* What can (or should) we "audit" an algorithm for?
+* What can we "audit" an algorithm for?
 * What is a good description of how biases can manifest themselves in the implementation or design of an automated or algorithm driven system.